 We provide a market lockstep base salary for associates, senior associates and counsel.
 The current base salary scale is:

 |6th Year Senior Associate (2016)

 |1st Year Counsel (2015)

 |2nd Year Counsel (2014)

 *Counsel in the class of 2013 and above are eligible to receive an additional $10,000 in their year-end bonus if they are employed and in good standing with the firm and have met the 2,000 hour billable and pro bono expectation on an annualized basis by December 31, 2022.
 Firm approved bonus eligible time will also be included.

 Annual Performance Bonus

 The annual performance bonus reflects our focus on the individual lawyer and his or her development.
 The bonus program incorporates our philosophy of rewarding overall contributions, including significant contributions to the success of the firm.
-Annual performance bonuses are discretionary and are based on firm performance, quality of substantive work, quality of client service, efficiency, productivity, teamwork, collegiality and other “citizenship” factors.
-The design of the bonus system ensures that each year, those who are meeting expectations for quality of performance and productivity receive total compensation that is market competitive, and that those who are exceeding our expectations receive total compensation that is above market.
+Annual performance bonuses are discretionary and are based on firm performance, quality of substantive work and quality of client service, as well as efficiency, productivity, teamwork, and collegiality and other “citizenship” factors.
+The design of the bonus system ensures that each year, those who meet expectations for quality of performance and productivity receive total compensation that is market competitive, and that those who exceed expectations receive above-market total compensation.